gemc/clas12Tags_old/README.md

 	- Use new torus field map
 	- FMT shift by 8mm
-	- FMT background hits
+	- use run number 11 as default in the gcard
-	- solenoid field rotation
+	- FMT background hits :soon:
-	- production cut set for individual volumes in the options
+	- solenoid field rotation :soon:
-	- use run number 10 as default in the gcard
+	- production cut set for individual volumes in the options :soon:

 <br>